Your cookie preferences

 How to get internet in a new build

-The process to get internet access in a new build is much the same as with other properties.
+The process of getting internet access in a new build is much the same as that for other properties.

-However, in some new-build flats and neighbourhoods, there are what's known as 'micro-monopolies' in place.
-This is where broadband services for the entire building or street are exclusively provided by one provider.
+However, in some new-build flats and neighbourhoods, there are what are known as 'micro-monopolies'.
+These are where broadband services for the entire building or street are exclusively provided by one provider.

 While this does limit your choice, these are often high-end broadband services which will give you access to ultrafast or even full fibre broadband.